litestar-org/litestar/docs/usage/2-route-handlers/5-handler-opts.md

 ## Passing **kwargs to handlers

-Building on `opts`, you can pass any arbitrary kwarg to the route handler decorator and it will be automatically set as a key in the opt dictionary:
+Building on `opts`, you can pass any arbitrary kwarg to the route handler decorator, and it will be automatically set as a key in the opt dictionary:

 ```python